-In what we call a linear equation, x appears only to the first power, as in the equation above.
+Because x appears to the first power, we call that a linear equation.
 A linear equation is also called an equation of the first degree.

 The degree of any equation is the highest exponent that appears on the unknown number.
 An equation of the first degree is called linear because, as we will see much later, its graph is a straight line.

-Now, the statement -- the equation -- will become true only when the unknown has a certain value, which we call the solution to the equation.
+The equation -- that statement -- will become true only when the unknown has a certain value, which we call the solution to the equation.

-36 is the only value for which the statement "x + 64 = 100" will be true.
-We say that x = 36 satisfies the equation.
+6 is the only value of x for which the statement "x + 4 = 10" will be true.
+We say that x = 6 satisfies the equation.